Are you starting recovery in 2024? Here’s some advice from myself and others who have been there.

 You are your number one priority.

-It’s not ‘selfish‘, ‘bratty‘, ‘self-centered‘, or anything that others might tell you it is.
-Self-care is about ensuring we charge our own battery before trying to charge someone elses.
+It’s not ‘selfish‘, ‘bratty‘, ‘self-centred‘, or anything that others might tell you it is.
+Self-care is about ensuring we charge our own battery before trying to charge someone else’s.

 Don’t be afraid to set boundaries.
 If you find yourself triggered by conversations, politely ask for the subject to be changed or remove yourself from the situation.
 Especially in the early stages.
 It won’t be like this forever, and in fact, exposure to triggers is paramount in later months.
 But in the beginning, it can be very challenging to hear your co-workers talk about the latest slimming world diet.